Medication Safety in the Office Practice

 - Discard opened multi-dose vaccines according to the manufacturer’s expiration date.

-- Document in the patient’s medical record the name of the vaccine, lot number, expiration date, date administered or dispensed, and name and title of person administering the vaccine.
+- Document in the patient’s medical record the name of the vaccine, lot number, expiration date, date administered or dispensed, site of administration, and name and title of person administering the vaccine.

 - Document the date that the vaccine information sheet (VIS) was given and parental authorization if indicated.